It's time to challenge preconceived notions and assumptions of electrical infrastructure operations & management.

-- demands to maximize the life and value of capital assets
+- Demands to maximize the life and value of capital assets

-- requirements to run operations and maintenance resources with tighter budgets
+- Requirements to run operations and maintenance resources with tighter budgets

-- risks of liability/penalties for any environmental destruction from effluent discharge as well as reputational damage
+- Risks of liability/penalties for any environmental destruction from effluent discharge as well as reputational damage

-In America, the new administration is prioritizing the nation’s aging infrastructure within water and wastewater; it's clearly calling for an upgrade and investment in new technologies to support disadvantaged communities, as well as those areas undergoing exponential growth in population that significantly impacts the existing water, sewer, and wet weather management systems due to the expansion needs.
+In America, the new administration is prioritizing the nation’s ageing infrastructure within water and wastewater; it's clearly calling for an upgrade and investment in new technologies to support disadvantaged communities, as well as those areas undergoing exponential growth in population that significantly impacts the existing water, sewer, and wet weather management systems due to the expansion needs.

 Recently the Senate passed the United States Drinking Water and Wastewater Infrastructure Act; this certainly could be the much-needed financial injection that owners, operators, and managers of water and wastewater systems require to face the increasing challenges of doing more with less head-on.
-But will drinking water & waste water infrastructure problems stand the wait while the law-makers scrutinize and argue over the budget?
+But will drinking water & wastewater infrastructure problems stand the wait while the law-makers scrutinize and argue over the budget?